 DocumentUN (CEDAW): General Recommendation No. 30 on Women in Conflict Prevention, Conflict and Post-conflict Situations, pg.19,para.
 IV.B.9.72

 - States should take special, temporary measures to achieve de facto equality for women.

 - Temporary measures to achieve de facto equality for women may include the use of quotas to ensure their participation or representation.

 - Election management bodies should ensure that women and marginalized groups participate in the electoral process.

-- States should ensure that violence does not undermine women's political participation.
+- States should ensure that violence, including online, does not undermine women's rights, including political participation and representation.